Deltares/dfm_tools/README.md

 	- support for mixed sigma/z layers?
 - plotting:
 	- simplify input of modplot.velovect() for curved vectors
-	- contour plot of surfaces (e.g. cotidal chart), with polycollection (FM grid) or regular grid, exclude 'land'
+	- contour plot of surfaces (e.g. cotidal chart), with polycollection (FM grid) or regular grid, exclude 'land' (shapely overlap between cells of two grids? or create polygon around all edges of original grid (also islands) and use that to cut the resulting regular grid)
 - improve z,t-plots from hisfile:
 	- example in test_get_nc.test_gethismodeldata()
 	- keep cen2cor(time_cen) definition?